 Child Custody Laws in Tennessee Answers to FAQs

-What does sole custody mean in Tennessee custody law?
+What does sole custody mean in Tennessee state law on child custody?

 Traditionally, sole custody meant the parent who had more time with the children and who was granted sole decision-making authority over the children.
 However, sole custody no longer exists as a meaningful legal term in Tennessee law.
 In 2001, Tennessee’s parenting plan law created parenting plans.
 Sole custody as a legal term was changed and primary residential parent (PRP) was created (and PRP means something different).
 Primary residential parent refers to the parent with whom a child lives more than with the other parent.
 The other parent is the alternative residential parent, or ARP.